Environmental, Social & Governance

 Exelixis strives to assure quality by independently guiding and assessing adherence to procedures and compliance with regulatory standards and expectations.
 We work cross-functionally to design and maintain quality processes that support compliance with our internal procedures as well as regulatory expectations and standards, including those of national health authorities and those that are synchronized through cooperative agreements, such as the International Conference on Harmonization.

 Ensuring Quality Assurance Internally

-We audit our internal processes cross-functionally, cross-departmentally and across disciplines with qualified independent Quality Assurance auditors who are knowledgeable of current compliance expectations and industry practice in order to critically assess the capability of and adherence to our processes.
-The performance of the internal quality management system is assessed at the Quality Council and includes reviews of audit outcomes so that our continuous improvement efforts can be identified and implemented.
+We audit our internal processes across departments and disciplines with qualified independent Quality Assurance auditors, who are knowledgeable of current compliance expectations and industry practice, in order to critically assess the capability of and adherence to our processes.
+The performance of the internal quality management system is assessed at the Quality Council and includes reviews of audit outcomes so that opportunities for continuous improvement can be identified and implemented.
 This feedback mechanism helps us to follow through on the integrity and ethical standards set by our Ethics Committee.